 - Ceremony speakers will use microphones and speak from a podium.

-- Live captioning will be available to view on personal devices.
-See above section for details.
+- Live webcasts with captioning, including translations, will be available to view on personal devices.

 - Restrooms are available inside Gund Hall prior to tent entry, and within the ticketed tent area in the form of portable bathrooms, including a wheelchair accessible unit.

-Graduates will have the opportunity to request accommodations for guests with disabilities or other needs requiring accommodation to participate fully in the celebrations.
-The GSD’s Commencement team also coordinates any accommodations needed for our graduates or their guests at the Harvard Yard ceremony on the morning of May 25.
+Graduates will have the opportunity to request modified arrangements for guests who are elderly, disabled, attending with babies, or have other specific access needs to fully participate in the events.
+Guests who need modified arrangements should discuss their needs with their graduate.
+The GSD’s Commencement team also coordinates any accessibility arrangements needed for our graduates or their guests at the Harvard Yard ceremony on the morning of May 25.

-Some of the accommodations that are available on advance request can include:
+Some of the accessibility arrangements for GSD events that are available on advance request can include:

 - American Sign Language interpreters